How to Use Medicare Plan Ratings

 Medicare rates the quality of Medicare Advantage plans, which cover hospitalization, outpatient care, and often prescription-drug coverage.
 It also rates Part D drug plans, which help to pay for the cost of prescription medications.

-So when you’re thinking about adding coverage to traditional Medicare, consider Medicare’s ratings as you compare health plans.
+So when you’re considering a new Medicare plan, it’s a good idea to review Medicare’s ratings to compare health plans.
 The ratings are updated every fall.
-And the more stars a plan has, the higher the rating.
+And the more stars, the higher the rating.